SV1CAL/Satellite-FUN/README.md

 - Simplify layout, hide settings behind a tab etc

 VERSION 1v466

+To run version 1v466, just add the following lines to the end of your config.txt.
+No need to edit confit.txt from scratch.

+SdrplayIFGain 33
+SATDUMP_BASEBAND_FORMAT cs8

 - Fixed bug where decoder was not correctly set in case there was only a single satellite in the passlist
 - Fixed bug where lna_gain and if_gain were not correctly programmed in the SDRPLAY case.
-Not lna_gain is defined in the config.txt file as SdrplayGain and if_gain is defined as SdrplayIFGain.
+Now lna_gain is defined in the config.txt file as SdrplayGain and if_gain is defined as SdrplayIFGain.
-In favorites.txt , this if_gain can also separately defined per satellite.
+In favorites.txt , this if_gain can also be separately defined per satellite.
 For lna_gain the global setting in config.txt is used for all satellites that use SDRPLAY SDR.
 - Added SATDUMP_BASEBAND_FORMAT parameter to config.txt .
 By default this is set to cs8.

 VERSION 1v464
 - Fixed overtravel bug